bevyengine/bevy-website/content/learn/book/ecs/_index.md

     // We only want combat to continue if victory has not yet been declared if *victory == Victory::Undetermined {
-        // FIXME: does not compile due to borrow checker not understanding that player_entity != enemy_entity let player = query.get_mut(combatant_entities.player_entity).unwrap();
+        // FIXME: does not compile due to borrow checker not understanding that player_entity != enemy_entity
+		// We can use Query::get and related methods to look up entities (and their components)
+		// by their `Entity` identifier, as if it were a primary key in a database let player = query.get_mut(combatant_entities.player_entity).unwrap();
         let enemy = query.get_mut(combatant_entities.enemy_entity).unwrap();

-        // This pattern matching destructures our (Mut<Life>, &Attack, &Defense) tuple into three new variables let (mut p_life, p_attack, p_defense) = player;
+        // Pattern matching destructures our (Mut<Life>, &Attack, &Defense) tuple into three new variables let (mut p_life, p_attack, p_defense) = player;
         let (mut e_life, e_attack, e_defense) = enemy;